Welcome

 Lots of around town gigs coming up this month.
 Also, doing a show at the Charleston Music Hall.

-Garage Cuban Band is playing at Voodoo Lounge on July 21st, which will be lots of fun.
-Just ask
+is playing at Voodoo Lounge on July 21st, which will be lots of fun.
+Just ask anyone.

 Also,